bg-write/candyfloss-flask/README.md

 Candyfloss follows [Google's Python style guide](https://google.github.io/styleguide/pyguide.html) as closely as possible.
 This involves:

-- Using `pylint` for automated code linting
+- Using `pylint` for automated code linting.
-- Using `yapf` for auto-formatting
+- Using `yapf` for auto-formatting.
-- Including Google's settings file for Vim and `pylintrc`
+- Including Google's settings file for Vim and `pylintrc`.

 ### Accessibility